 So you’ve had the same old bank account for years, and you’re wondering if there’s a better option out there.
 Before you make the switch, you first want to find a bank that aligns with your financial goals and life situation.
 The same account you signed up for back in college, for example, might not meet your needs today.

 Luckily, switching banks has never been easier.
 In this post, you will learn about the most common reasons to switch banks.

 As soon as your account is registered, you can move money in from your old account and start using the new one to make everyday transactions.

 You can also set up direct deposits, bill payments, and any automatic payments that you want to be linked to the new account.

 When you transfer funds, see if your bank offers Zelle, which is an online service that instantly transfers money from one bank to another for free.

 Make sure to leave some money in your old account for a while.
 This helps meet any minimum balance requirements, avoid a monthly maintenance fee (assuming there is one and it’s waivable), and gives time for checks to clear and any automatic payments or deposits to transfer.

 Once the account activity has been quiet long enough for you to feel confident that the switch is complete, then consider closing it out.

 5 Reasons You Might Want To Switch Banks

 Let’s face it.
 Changing your primary bank can be a hassle.
-You likely have bills drafting from the account, subscriptions tied to your debit card, and recurring direct deposits that hit the account each month.
+You likely have bills drafted from the account, subscriptions tied to your debit card, and recurring direct deposits hitting the account each month.